CLAMP-IT/LAE/LAE_readme.txt

 http://redmine.clamp-it.org/projects/show/development

+===BROWSER COMPATIBILITY===
+We recommend using Firefox 3.x with Moodle: Liberal Arts Edition.
+It has excellent support for web standards and works best with the LAE's built-in TinyMCE text editor.
+Other browsers work, but we have seen occasional quicks in how they interact with TinyMCE.

 ===CONTENTS===

 The LAE v1.0 consists of the following components:

 ====Moodle 1.9.5+ (20090729)====
 This is the Moodle 1.9.5+ weekly build from late July.

+====TinyMCE v2.x====
-It's included because HTMLArea is no longer being updated by its community, and is scheduled to be removed in Moodle 2.0 (to be replaced by TinyMCE or CKEditor)

-We're adding it to 1.9.5 to fix a usability problem involving cutting and pasting text from Microsoft Word into Moodle in which extraneous, hidden code would be copied along wiht the intended text.
+TinyMCE is a new WYSIWYG editor for Moodle that replaces the older, out-of-date HTMLArea editor that ships with Moodle.
+HTMLArea is scheduled to be removed in Moodle 2.0 (to be replaced by TinyMCE or CKEditor) but we decided to address it immediately because of a usability problem involving cutting and pasting text from Microsoft Word into Moodle.
+This problem results in extraneous, hidden code would be copied along with the intended text.
 This hidden text would then become visible when the posts arrived via email.

 ====Filtered Course List Block====
 This block addresses a problem many campuses that are into their second or third year of Moodle encounter: filtering the current term's courses from those of previous terms.